 When packing for Glacier National Park, you will want to make sure you have the right gear.
 We have a few final travel tips and packing hacks for your Glacier NP trip.

 Proper Shoes for Montana

 Depending on which activities you plan for Glacier National Park, you will want to make sure you pack the right footwear!
 On our autumn trip, when the trails were mostly dry, I wore my everyday trainers and Kris wore Merrell trail shoes for hikes in the park – and they both worked great for us!
 However, a good pair of weather-proof hiking boots would be a much better option in other seasons.
 Find more travel footwear tips in our blog post, The Best Travel Shoes.

-Being in the mountains, the weather in the park is unpredictable.
+The weather at Glacier is…unpredictable.
 We experienced foggy valleys and clear peaks, sunny weather that quickly turned stormy and cold mornings followed by hot afternoons.
-We recommend wearing layers so that you can easily adjust your outfit to the changing weather.
+We recommend wearing layers so that you can change your outfit as quickly as the Montana weather.
 For hiking, it is best to wear comfortable clothing made of breathable, moisture-wicking material.